xtreme1-io/xtreme1/README.md

 #### Develop with your own base services

 If you already have an MySQL, Redis, or MinIO base service, you can use it directly, and not depend on Docker Compose to manage these services, but you need to change `backend` service's configuration.
-You can change configurations in default configuration file at `backend/src/main/resources/application.yml`, or using command argument `--spring.config.additional-location` to specify another configuration file to override the default.
+You can change configurations in default configuration file at `backend/src/main/resources/application.yml`, or using command option `-Dspring.profiles.active=local` to specify a local configuration file to override the default one.

 To get more development guides, you can read the README doc in each application service's directory.